-Tara Alvarez, an associate professor of biomedical engineering whose neuroscience research will help stroke victims and also lead to the diagnosis of visual diseases, received a National Science Foundation Career Award.
+Tara Alvarez, Ph.D., a professor of biomedical engineering whose neuroscience research will help stroke victims and also lead to the diagnosis of visual diseases, received a National Science Foundation Career Award.
 The award supports her neuroscience and vision research.

-Nirwan Ansari, a professor in the department of electrical and computer engineering, was named a Fellow by The Institute of Electrical and Electronics Engineers (IEEE) for his contributions to broadband networks and communications.
+Nirwan Ansari, Ph.D., distinguished professor in the department of electrical and computer engineering, was named a Fellow by The Institute of Electrical and Electronics Engineers (IEEE) for his contributions to broadband networks and communications.

-Christopher Funkhouser, associate professor of humanities will use his Fulbright Scholarship to study digital literature at Multimedia University in Cyberjaya, Malaysia, a cutting edge, technological university.
+Christopher Funkhouser, Ph.D., professor of humanities, won a Fulbright Scholarship to study digital literature at Multimedia University in Cyberjaya, Malaysia, a cutting-edge, technological university.

-Nancy Jackson, professor of geography was awarded the Turin Chair as part of the Fulbright Distinguished Chairs Program.
-She conducted research on coastal and ecosystem management and lectured on International Environmental Policy at the Polytechnic Institute of Turin, Italy during the 2004-2005 academic year.
+Nancy Jackson, Ph.D, professor of geography, was awarded the Turin Chair as part of the Fulbright Distinguished Chairs Program.
+She conducted research on coastal and ecosystem management and lectured on International Environmental Policy at the Polytechnic Institute of Turin, Italy, during the 2000 academic year.

-Lou Kondic, associate professor of mathematical sciences, was awarded a Fulbright Fellowship to support his research on “Dynamics of Non-Newtonian Liquid Films involving Contact Lines.”
-He will visit several research locations in Argentina.
+Lou Kondic, Ph.D., professor of mathematical sciences, was awarded a Fulbright Fellowship to support his research on “Dynamics of Non-Newtonian Liquid Films involving Contact Lines.”

-Louis Lanzerotti, PhD, distinguished research professor at NJIT’s Center for Solar-Terrestrial Research, the William Nordberg Medal in Space Science by the Committee on Space Research.
+Louis Lanzerotti, Ph.D., distinguished research professor at NJIT’s Center for Solar-Terrestrial Research, received the William Nordberg Medal in Space Science from the Committee on Space Research.

-Neil Maher, PhD, assistant professor of history, the 2004-5 Verville Fellowship by the Smithsonian Air and Space Museum in Washington, D.C.
+Neil Maher, Ph.D., associate professor of history, received the 2004-2005 Verville Fellowship from the Smithsonian Air and Space Museum in Washington, D.C.

-Ronald H. Rockland, PhD, associate professor of electrical engineering technology and associate dean of the Newark College of Engineering, the 2004 American Society for Engineering Education Frederick J. Berger Award.
+Ronald H. Rockland, Ph.D., associate professor and chair of the department of engineering technology, was named a Fellow of the American Society for Engineering Education (ASEE) in 2011.
+He received the 2004 American Society for Engineering Education Frederick J. Berger Award.